Joseph Edmond Marcile

 Joseph Edmond Marcile (October 22, 1854 – November 5, 1925) was a Canadian politician.

 Born in Contrecœur, Canada East, Marcile was educated at the Acton Vale Model School.
-A merchant, he was a city councilor and mayor of Acton Vale, Quebec.
+A merchant, he was a city councillor and mayor of Acton Vale, Quebec.
 He was first elected to the House of Commons of Canada for the Quebec electoral district of Bagot in an 1898 by-election held after the death of the sitting MP, Flavien Dupont.
 A Liberal, he would remain undefeated in the following seven elections and serve for almost 27 years until dying in office in 1925.